Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Races/Creature/Goblins.md

 More things to note (in doc or here, or both):
 - characterisation of each group
 - technology alignment
-- religion, rituals, demons etc.
+- religion, rituals, demons, burials etc.
 - art
 - structure of power and society day-to-day life
 - more on settlements